urban-fasel/FlexWingROM/README.md

 * [example4_NACA6418_ROM.m](/example4_NACA6418_ROM.m)
 	* Comparing three data-driven reduced-order models using a NACA6412 morphing wing.

+### Dependencies

+The following matlab toolboxes are required to run the code:

+* Control System Toolbox
+* System Identification Toolbox
+* Statistics and Machine Learning Toolbox
+* Parallel Computing Toolbox

 ## What you can do with this code